Installation

 $phenotypeFlg = "true";

-To use the System phylogenetic tree, first create a distance matrix and set its path in config file.
+To use the System phylogenetic tree, You need to create a distance matrix and/or Newick and set its file path in the config file.

-There are two ways to create a distance matrix:
+There are several ways to create them.
+See here for details.

 -